 1. For any equipment failure, the rider has five (5) minutes to repair the equipment or replace it with an approved piece of equipment.
 The head boat judge will call the Chief Judge and the Chief Judge will determine if the equipment has failed and if the rider has the opportunity to repair or replace it.
 The clock countdown starts once the rider is either on the competition boat or back at the starting dock.
-The rider will resume the run at the same location failure occurred if they can rectify the issue in time.
+The rider will resume the run at the same location failure occurred.